gabors-data-analysis/da-coding-rstats/00_example/README.md

 This is an example of a coding lecture, which provides materials for students and lecturers to analyze the association between life expectancy and GDP measures for various countries in 2019.

+This lecture is based on Chapter 08, B: *How is life expectancy related to the average income of a country?*

 ## Learning outcomes
 After successfully completing codes in *raw_codes* you should be able: